-Figure 8-35 Create a Volume in Thick Provisioning Pool Step 2
+Figure 8-37 Create a Volume in Thick Provisioning Pool Step 2

-- 7. Volume advanced settings can also be configured optionally in this step: - Block Size: The options are 512 Bytes to 4,096 Bytes. - Priority: The options are High, Medium, and Low.
-The priority compares to other volumes.
-Set it as High if the volume has many I/O. - Background I/O Priority: The options are High, Medium, and Low.
+- 7. Volume advanced settings can also be configured optionally in this step: - Stripe Size: The options are 64KB to 1,024KB. - Block Size: The options are 512Bytes to 4,096 Bytes. - Background I/O Priority: The options are High, Medium, and Low.
 It will influence volume initialization, rebuild, and migration. - Erase Volume Data: This option is available when the pool is thick provisioning.
 This option will wipe out old data in volume to prevent that OS recognizes the old partition.
 The options are Do Not Erase, Fast Erase which will erase the first 1GB data of the volume, or Full Disk which will erase entire volume. - Enable Cache Mode (Write-back Cache): Check to enable cache mode function of volume.
 Write back optimizes the system speed but comes with the risk where the data may be inconsistent between cache and disks in one short time interval. - Enable Video Editing Mode: Check to enable video editing mode function.
 It is optimized for video editing usage.
 Please enable it when your application is in video editing environment.
 This option provides a more stable performance figure without high and low peaks but slower in average. - Enable Read-ahead: Check to enable the read ahead function of volume.
 The system will discern what data will be needed next based on what was just retrieved from

 - disk and then preload this data into the disk's buffer.
 This feature will improve performance when the data being retrieved is sequential. - Enable Fast RAID Rebuild: This option is available when the pool is created in protection RAID level (e.g., RAID 1, 3, 5, 6, 0+1, 10, 30, 50, and 60).
-For more information, please refer to the chapter 8.5.5, Fast RAID Rebuild section. - 8.
-Click the Next button to continue.
+For more information, please refer to the chapter 8.5.5, Fast RAID Rebuild section.